Lights, Ice, and Bites: Winter Festivals Happening in the West

 These events are spread out over the coming months and offer myriad activities and goods to help you enjoy the season.
 They bring communities together to showcase their skills and talents—like the professional ice sculptors at Seattle Winterfest—or offer an opportunity to support small businesses, such as the Village in Enchant Christmas in Las Vegas.

 These festivals are also great for kids, as some will include craft stations and storytellers, and, of course, plenty of opportunities to see Santa.
-Most of these events are held outside amid the coronavirus pandemic, and any that host elements or activities indoors require face masks.
+Most of these events are held outside, making them relatively COVID-safe.

 Check out a few examples of winter festivals in Arizona, Washington, California, and beyond.